spiceai/cookbook/views/README.md

 Observe the query execution time.

-Now query the same data using the created view and observe reduced latency due to pre-calculated results.
+Run the same query again to compare warm-cache behavior.

 ```sql
 SELECT * FROM supplier_order_waits WHERE nation = 'SAUDI ARABIA' LIMIT 10;